jvyden/jvyden/README.md

 Linux is shit, Windows is shit, macOS is shit, TempleOS is shit.
 Rider is shit, Visual Studio is shit, Atom is shit, Vim is shit, Emacs is shit.

-Everything is shit, so use the software that's the least shit for you.
-If someone says otherwise, they're shit.
+***Everything is shit, so use the software that's the least shit for you.*** If someone says the tools and workflow you've stuck to for years suck, then they're wrong because they're not you.
+There's no objectivity in software choice.
+It's ***your*** choice.
+Likewise, other people's choices are theirs to make.

+But just remember to experiment with your workflow every so often, that's how you learn!
+If nothing else you'll just like to learn your tools more.

 ### Everyone else is terrified
 The maintainer is just as nervous to handle your issue as you are to submit it.